[Curated by a Musical Instrument Specialist] Bass Recommended Classic and High-End Brands from the Manufacturer!

 Oda

-When discussing electric guitars, Fender is an unavoidable topic.
+When discussing electric guitars, Fender is an indispensable topic.

-Modern music has been shaped alongside the Fender Bass sound, and it reigns as the "gold standard of electric guitars," serving as the benchmark for comparison against all other Bass models.
+Modern music has a history of being shaped alongside the Fender Bass sound, and it reigns as the “gold standard of electric Bass” to the extent that it is used as a benchmark for comparison with every other Bass.

-It boasts a level of perfection that remains relevant on the front lines today; it is a brand that is simple yet profound, and reliable in any situation.
+Boasting a level of craftsmanship that remains relevant on the front lines today, it is a brand that is simple yet profound, and reliable in any situation.

 2-2.
 Gibson: Unparalleled Deep Bass and Style

 While Gibson is strongly associated with guitars, it is a one-of-a-kind presence in the Bass world as well, boasting a passionate fan base.
-Its flagship models, the “Thunderbird” and “EB Series,” are built on a design philosophy entirely distinct from Fender’s.
-Their most notable features are the body and neck crafted from lavish amounts of mahogany, and the “earth-shaking bass” produced by humbucker pickups.Vintage Thunderbirds, in particular, are prized for the rich sustain provided by their through-neck construction and their gritty, raw rock sound; the driving feel when played with a pick is something no other Bass can replicate.
-With its striking appearance to boot, players looking to project a strong sense of individuality on stage should definitely check out Gibson.
+Its flagship models, the “Thunderbird” and “EB Series,” are built with a design philosophy entirely distinct from Fender’s.
+Their most notable features are the body and neck, which make lavish use of mahogany, and the “earth-shaking low end” produced by humbucker pickups.Vintage Thunderbirds, in particular, are prized for the rich sustain provided by their through-neck construction and their gritty, raw rock sound; the driving feel when played with a pick is something no other Bass can replicate.
+With its striking appearance to boot, Gibson is the perfect choice for players who want to make a bold statement on stage.

 Gibson Bass Specialist